Table of Contents

 Is Cremation Affordable?

-Cremation offers a cost-effective way to be remembered.
-Since the process is less involved, this reduces the related expenses.
+Because the cremation process is less involved, the related expenses are far lower than burial.
 However, you can still plan a memorial or funeral service whether you choose traditional burial or cremation.
 You can hold a memorial service either with or without the presence of the cremated remains.

 Cremation services from a reputable company will generally include the following: